cyberoblivion/co-blog/README.md

 # CyberOblivion Blog

-Welcome to the source repository for [CyberOblivion](https://blog.cyberoblivion.com)—a blog dedicated to exploring the latest in tech, from software development and cloud infrastructure to AI, security, and networking.
+Welcome to the source repository for [CyberOblivion](https://blog.cyberoblivion.com); a blog dedicated to exploring the latest in tech, from software development and cloud infrastructure to AI, security, and networking.
 Our blog is powered by [Jekyll](https://jekyllrb.com/) and serves as a hub for in-depth tutorials, practical insights, and discussions designed for tech professionals and enthusiasts alike.

 ## About the Blog